Short Bio

 - New plan: skip the detour & do the science myself.
 This time by building a collaborative virtual lab for biologists, hoping its revenue could act as a cash cow for the moonshot R&D projects.
 It flopped.

-- But the failure taught me something critical: software and ops aren’t the major bottleneck to scifi-grade biotech, Chemistry is.
+- But the failure taught me something critical: after talking to many scientists about their work, I learned that software and ops aren’t the major bottleneck to scifi-grade biotech, Chemistry is.

 - That original idea from high school (nanobots that can actually control biology) is what I should have led with all along.

-- That plus a bunch of related bioengineering techniques (bioprinting, real time cell engineering, etc…) is what I'm building now... with the help of some very cool people.
+- Bioengineering nanomachines plus a bunch of related techniques (bio-computer interfaces, cellular surgery, etc.) is what I'm building now... with the help of some very cool people.

 - work in progress.
 More coming soon…..